 The Princeton Writes Prize, which was first awarded in 2015, is designed to encourage and recognize outstanding writing on the part of University staff.
 Administered by Princeton Writes in collaboration with the Office of Alumni Affairs and the Humanities Council, this initiative draws inspiration from the late William Zinsser of the Class of 1944, whose guide for writers of nonfiction, On Writing Well, has influenced generations of wordsmiths.

 The Princeton Writes Prize and up to three honorable mentions will be awarded on the basis of an essay contest whose topic and winners are determined by a selection committee composed of experienced writers from across the University.
-The members of this committee are John Weeren, Director of Princeton Writes; Kathy Crown, Executive Director of the Humanities Council; Jamie Saxon, Arts and Humanities Writer in the Office of Communications; Adrianne DaPonte, Associate Director for Fundraising Initiatives in University Advancement; Bryant Blount, Assistant Dean of Undergraduate Students and Manager of Strategic Communications; Bruce Easop, Special Assistant to the President for Communications and Research; Leda Kopach, Associate Director for Communications in the Office of Alumni Affairs; and Tom Dunne, Deputy Dean of Undergraduate Students.
+The members of this committee are John Weeren, Director of Princeton Writes; Kathy Crown, Executive Director of the Humanities Council; Jamie Saxon, Arts and Humanities Writer in the Office of Communications; Adrianne DaPonte, Associate Director for Fundraising Initiatives in University Advancement; Bryant Blount, Assistant Dean of Undergraduate Students and Manager of Strategic Communications; Bob Bostock, Special Assistant for Communications and Research in the Office of the President; Leda Kopach, Associate Director for Communications in the Office of Alumni Affairs; Tom Dunne, Deputy Dean of Undergraduate Students; and Kira O’Brien, Program Coordinator in the Pace Center for Civic Engagement.